anish-maity/mlops-week4-assignment-/README.md

+MLOps Pipeline for Iris Classification with DVC and GCP

+This repository contains a complete, automated MLOps pipeline for training, versioning, and testing an Iris flower classification model.
+It demonstrates best practices by integrating Git for code versioning, DVC for data and model versioning, Google Cloud Storage (GCS) for remote storage, and GitHub Actions for Continuous Integration (CI).

+MLOps Pipeline Overview

+This project follows a modern MLOps workflow.
+When a developer pushes code to the dev branch, a GitHub Actions workflow is automatically triggered.
+This workflow authenticates with Google Cloud, pulls the version-controlled data from GCS using DVC, runs a suite of automated tests, and posts a detailed report back to the commit.

+Key Features

+Reproducibility: DVC ensures that every version of the data and model is tracked, making experiments fully reproducible.

+Automation: GitHub Actions automates the entire testing process, providing rapid feedback on code changes.

+Scalable Storage: Google Cloud Storage provides a robust and scalable backend for storing large data and model files.

+Continuous Integration: New code is automatically tested for data schema validity and model performance before it can be merged into the main branch.

+Automated Reporting: CML (Continuous Machine Learning) is used to post clear, concise reports directly on commits and pull requests.

+Detailed File Descriptions

+Core Machine Learning Scripts

-train.py
+📄 train.py

-Purpose: This script is the heart of the machine learning pipeline.
-It handles the entire training process from start to finish.
+Purpose: This is the primary script that orchestrates the entire machine learning training process.
+It acts as the "engine" of the pipeline, taking raw data as input and producing a trained model and other artifacts as output.

 Functionality:

-Loads the raw Iris dataset from samples/data.csv.
+Loads Data: Reads the raw Iris dataset from samples/data.csv.

-Splits the data into training and testing sets and saves them to the data/splits/ directory.
+Splits Data: Divides the data into training and testing sets to ensure the model is evaluated on unseen data.
+These splits are saved to data/splits/.

-Initializes and trains a DecisionTreeClassifier model using the training data.
+Trains Model: Uses a Decision Tree Classifier from scikit-learn to train a model on the training data.

-Evaluates the trained model on the test data to calculate its accuracy.
+Evaluates & Saves: Calculates the model's accuracy on the test set and saves three key artifacts:

-Saves the final trained model object to model/iris_classifier_model.joblib.
+The final trained model (model/iris_classifier_model.joblib).

-Saves the accuracy score to metrics.csv.

-How to Run: python train.py
+The exact data splits used (data/splits/).

+The performance metrics (metrics.csv).

-test.py
+📄 test.py

-Purpose: This script contains automated tests to ensure the quality and reliability of the data and the trained model.
-It acts as a quality gate in our CI pipeline.
+Purpose: This script serves as the project's "quality assurance gate."
+It contains a suite of automated tests that validate the outputs of train.py.
+The CI pipeline runs these tests to prevent bugs and performance regressions.

+Functionality (using unittest):

+Data Schema Validation: A test that checks if the columns in the test data are exactly as expected.
+This crucial test catches any unexpected changes in the data format.

+Model Performance Validation: A test that loads the trained model and asserts that its accuracy is above a predefined threshold (e.g., 90%).
+This ensures that new code changes do not accidentally degrade the model's performance.

+Automation and Configuration

+📄 .github/workflows/runtest.yml

+Purpose: This is the brain of the entire automation process.
+It is a configuration file that tells GitHub Actions exactly what steps to execute when triggered.

 Functionality:

-Data Validation Test: Checks if the test dataset (data/splits/test.csv) contains the correct columns.
-This prevents errors from changes in the data schema.

-Model Evaluation Test: Loads the trained model from model/iris_classifier_model.joblib and verifies that its accuracy on the test data is above a predefined threshold (e.g., 90%).

-How to Run: pytest or python -m unittest test.py

-CI/CD and Automation

-.github/workflows/runtest.yml

-Purpose: This is the configuration file for our Continuous Integration (CI) pipeline, powered by GitHub Actions.
-It defines the automated workflow that runs whenever code is pushed or a pull request is created.

-Functionality:

-Triggers: The workflow runs automatically on a push to the dev branch and on a pull_request to the main branch.
+Triggers: The workflow is configured to run automatically on a push to the dev branch and on any pull_request targeting the main branch.

-Environment Setup: Sets up a clean Ubuntu runner, installs Python, and all dependencies from requirements.txt.
+Environment Setup: It prepares a clean virtual machine, installs Python, and all the project dependencies listed in requirements.txt.

-Authentication: Securely installs an SSH key (from repository secrets) that grants the runner access to the DVC remote storage.
+Secure Authentication: It securely authenticates with Google Cloud Platform using a Service Account key stored in GitHub's encrypted secrets.

-Data Fetching: Runs dvc pull to download the version-controlled data and model from the remote storage.
+Data Synchronization: It runs dvc pull to download the specific versions of the model and data from the GCS bucket that correspond to the current code commit.

-Testing: Executes the tests in test.py using pytest.
+Automated Testing: It executes the test suite using pytest.

-Reporting: Uses cml to generate a report containing test results and model metrics, and posts it as a comment on the relevant commit or pull request.
+Report Generation: It uses CML to build a Markdown report that includes the model's metrics and the test results, then posts this report as a comment on the relevant commit or pull request.

-Dependencies and Configuration

-requirements.txt
+📄 requirements.txt

-Purpose: A standard Python file that lists all the external libraries required to run this project.
+Purpose: This file ensures a reproducible Python environment.
+It lists all the external libraries the project depends on.

-Utility: It allows anyone (or any machine, like the GitHub Actions runner) to create an identical environment by running a single command (pip install -r requirements.txt).
-This ensures reproducibility.

-Key Libraries:
+Key Dependencies:

-pandas: For data manipulation.

-scikit-learn: For model training and evaluation.
+pandas & scikit-learn: For data handling and machine learning.

-dvc[ssh]: For data version control, with SSH support for remote storage.
+dvc: The core library for data version control.

+dvc-gs: The specific plugin that enables DVC to communicate with Google Cloud Storage.

-pytest: For running the automated tests.
+pytest: The framework used for running the automated tests in test.py.

-cml: For generating reports in the CI pipeline.
+cml: The tool used for generating reports in the CI workflow.